dougeby/IntuneDocs/InTuneDocs/deploy-use/manage-windows-pcs-with-microsoft-intune.md

 |Windows Installer 3.1|The PC must have, at a minimum, Windows Installer 3.1.<br /><br />To view the version of Windows Installer on a PC:<br /><br />  On the PC, right-click **%windir%\System32\msiexec.exe**, and then click **Properties**.<br /><br />You can download the latest version of Windows Installer from [Windows Installer Redistributables](http://go.microsoft.com/fwlink/?LinkID=234258) on the Microsoft Developer Network website.|
 |Remove incompatible client software|Before you install the Intune client software, uninstall any Configuration Manager, Operations Manager, Operations Management Suite, and Service Manager client software from that PC.|

+## Deploying the Intune software client
+As an Intune admin, you can make the Intune software client available to users in a variety of ways.
+For guidance, see [Install the Intune software client on Windows PCs](install-the-windows-pc-client-with-microsoft-intune).

 ## Computer management capabilities with the Intune client software
 In most scenarios, you will enroll your devices with Microsoft Intune, which provides a greater set of capabilities.
 However, you can also manage PCs by using the Intune software client, which provides the following features: